 - laminator or sheet protectors (optional)

-Then we cut out 12 scoops and a cone for each math center.
+Next, I cut out 12 scoops and a cone for each math center.

-We also printed one record sheet for each child plus a couple of extras in case students wanted to play again.
+I also printed one record sheet for each child plus a couple of extras in case students wanted to play again.

 Note: To make the activity completely reusable, you can place the recording pages in sheet protectors and have students write their answers with a dry erase marker.